Shreyas21A/BookPlaza/README.md

 # BookPlaza
 An e-commerce website for books.
+User can buy books, review them and even resell their old books.